 Your doctor or anticoagulant clinic will do a blood test called the international normalised ratio (INR) to check how quickly your blood's clotting.
 This is to help decide exactly when you should stop taking edoxaban.

 While edoxaban has enormous benefits, the downside is that it can make you bleed more than normal.
-This is because while you're taking edoxaban your blood won't clot as easily.
+This is because while you're taking edoxaban your blood will not clot as easily.

 It's usual to bleed more easily than normal while you're taking edoxaban.
 The kind of bleeding you might have includes:

-- periods that are heavier and last longer than normal
+- periods that are heavier and last longer than usual

 - bleeding for a little longer than usual if you cut yourself